terlim-sfdc/milenology/src/posts/5-react-native-salesforce.md

 });
 ```

-Finally, to allow my mobile app to modify existing data using the HTTP POST method, the following simple sample code allows me to update the Postgres database via an API call, and Heroku Connect magically synchronizes the Eureka Customer Object in Salesforce.
+Finally, to allow the mobile app to modify existing data using the HTTP POST method, the following code allows me to update the Postgres database via an API call.
+Once the Postgres database is updated, Heroku Connect magically synchronizes the Eureka Customer Object in Salesforce.

 ```javascript
 app.post('/customers', (req, res) => {